 Buildbot is primarily a job scheduling tool for Python 3.0 and later.
 It automatically queues, executes, and reports on jobs whenever the resources it needs are available.
 An installation of Buildbot comprises a master and a collection of workers.

-Pricing: Free and open-source
+Buildbot Pricing: Free and open-source

 JetBrain’s TeamCity is an affordable CI/CD tool for teams and individuals.
 It is available as a software-based, self-hosted, on-premise solution or as a managed cloud service.
 It supports multi-platform development, extensive cloud integration, and advanced controls for complex builds.

-Pricing: Cloud plan – $45 per month (14-day free trial), Professional server license (On-premise) - Free, Enterprise server license - $1,999+ per month.
+TeamCity Pricing: TeamCity Cloud plan – $45 per month (14-day free trial), Professional server license (On-premises) – Free forever, Enterprise server license – From $1,999+ per year.